 What's the difference between jam and compote?
 Jam usually has a thickening agent such as pectin (whether added or naturally-occurring) to make it thicken and gel.
 A compote only uses the natural pectin of the fruit and also contains whole fruit pieces.
 Jam contains more sugar than compote and takes longer to make.
 Compote doesn't last as long as jam.

 How do I thicken my compote if it’s not spreadable?
-You can add ½ tsp of cornstarch that is dissolved in 1 tbsp of water to the mix to help thicken it up while it’s hot.
+You can add ½ teaspoon of cornstarch that is dissolved in 1 tablespoon of water to the mix to help thicken it up while it’s hot.

 What fruit can replace pomegranate if I can’t find any?
 To get the most similar flavor from a fruit, use fresh whole cranberries in place of pomegranate in this recipe.